lou-e-whitehead/time-to-event-basket-trials/README.md

 # time-to-event-basket-trials
-Bayesian borrowing in basket trials with time to event outcomes
+Bayesian borrowing in basket trials with time-to-event outcomes

 JAGS code together with R functions to implement methods detailed in 'Bayesian borrowing for basket trials with time-to-event outcomes' (preprint available soon).